 Read article →How to sell broken gold jewellery by post in the UK

-A practical guide for anyone with a tangled bag of snapped chains, single earrings, dented rings and orphaned charms.
+Snapped chains, single earrings, dented rings, orphaned charms: the bag most people are slightly embarrassed to take into a shop.
 Damage does not lower a scrap offer.
 The metal still pays.

 Read article →How to sell gold rings by post in the UK

-A clear guide for anyone with old wedding bands, signet rings, eternity rings or unworn engagement rings.
-Post safely, get an XRF-verified written offer per ring, and choose what to sell.
+Old wedding bands, signet rings, eternity rings, an engagement ring nobody is going to wear again.
+Post them safely, get an XRF-verified written offer per ring, and choose which ones to sell.

 Read article →How to sell gold chains by post in the UK

-A practical guide for anyone with a snapped curb chain, an unworn rope chain or an inherited Belcher in the jewellery box.
-Test each chain, weigh per piece, and decide once the written offer arrives.
+A snapped curb chain, an unworn rope, an inherited Belcher at the bottom of the box.
+Each chain is tested and weighed on its own, and you decide once the written offer arrives.

 Read article →How to sell gold bracelets by post in the UK